prasadmagi/portfolio_website/README.md

 Some button are used with animation using javascript.
 Also header, footer and section are designed with some box shadows.

 # Note:
-Please open this website in desktop only. iT give nice look only in desktop mode.
+Please open this website in desktop only.
+It will give nice look only in desktop mode.

 # Things used in website:
 * Html